An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Introduction

-A global, objective approach to the construction of Lagrangian Coherent Structures was presented in \citet{Blazevski2014HyperbolicFlows}.
-The authors provide both the theoretical underpinning and a practical algorithm to directly construct transport barriers as parameterised surfaces by growing material surfaces which impose locally extreme deformation on nearby sets of initial conditions.
-These surfaces are shown to be necessarily orthogonal to certain eigendirections of the Cauchy-Green strain tensor of the flow, $\cgst$, which quantifies the deformation of a flow.
+A global, objective approach to the practical construction of Lagrangian Coherent Structures based on their variational theory was presented in \cite{Blazevski2014HyperbolicFlows}.
+The authors provide both the theoretical underpinning and a practical algorithm to directly construct LCS as parameterised surfaces by growing material surfaces which impose locally extreme deformation on nearby sets of initial conditions.
+These surfaces are shown to be necessarily orthogonal to certain eigendirections of the Cauchy-Green strain tensor, $\cgst$, and further satisfy a certain criterion involving the curl of the eigenvectors of $\cgst$ to ensure the surface is locally maximally repelling or attracting.
 This approach is valid for three-dimensional flows with general time-dependence and over arbitrarily-chosen time periods of observation.